WasmEdge/WasmEdge/docs/book/en/src/dev/rust.md

 Rust is one of the "first-class citizen" programming languages in the WebAssembly ecosystem.
 All WasmEdge extensions to WebAssembly also come with Rust APIs for developers.
-In this chapter, we will show you how to compile your Rust applications to wasm bytecode and to run in the WasmEdege runtime.
+In this chapter, we will show you how to compile your Rust applications to wasm bytecode and to run in the WasmEdge runtime.

 ## Prerequisites